 DON’T GET TO THAT POINT.

 That point of diminishing returns is NOT actually the magic number you want to raise.
 Instead, your magic fundraising number is actually the one which corresponds to approximately 80% of effort devoted to reach that highest point.
-Right when the curve begins to bend and fundraising begins to feel increasingly difficult is the moment where you’re better off ending your fundraising process and devoting the entirety of your attention to building the business.
+Right when the curve begins to bend and fundraising begins feeling increasingly difficult is the moment where you’re better off ending your fundraising process and devoting the entirety of your attention to building the business.

 Of course, it’s impossible to know before embarking on a fundraising process — seed or otherwise — what that exact, optimal fundraising target should be.
 But the above heuristic does force you to ask the right questions.
-The point is not to ask, “What’s the most seed capital I can raise?” but rather to ask, “What’s the most amount of seed capital I can raise without increasing difficulty?”
+The point is not to ask, “What’s the most seed capital I can raise?” but rather, “What’s the most amount of seed capital I can raise without increasing difficulty?”

 The answer to that question provides the most useful data point to then answer the real question: “How much seed capital should I try to raise?”

-The goal of fundraising shouldn’t be about maximizing dollars raised but rather optimizing the balance between effort and amount.
+The goal of fundraising shouldn’t be about maximizing dollars raised, but rather optimizing the balance between effort and amount.